Xilinx/mlir-aie/docs/Building.md

     If you have already an LLVM repository, you can instead of cloning just make a new worktree from it by using:
     ````
-    ./utils/clone-llvm.sh --worktree <directory-of-existing-LLVM-repository>
+    ./utils/clone-llvm.sh --llvm-worktree <directory-of-existing-LLVM-repository>
     ````

-    To build (compile and install) LLVM, run `utils/build-llvm-local.sh`` in the directory that `llvm` and `cmakeModules` are cloned in.
+    To build (compile and install) LLVM, run `utils/build-llvm-local.sh` in the directory that `llvm` and `cmakeModules` are cloned in.
 See `utils/build-llvm-local.sh` for additional shell script arguments.
     Note that `build-llvm.sh` is a variation of the LLVM build script used for CI on GitHub.
     ```